Damglador/dolphin-compress-media/README.md

 The service provides 3 default size options: 10mb, 4mb, 2mb and an option to set you own target size with kdialog.

+> [!NOTE]
+> For image compression the output format will always be webp.

 Dependencies:
 - bash
 - kdialog